 Marine Corps Scholarship Foundation

-Who Can Apply: The children of Marine Corps members qualify for these scholarships for military dependents, which funds students completing an associate or bachelor's degree.
+Who Can Apply: The children of Marine Corps members qualify for these scholarships for military dependents, which funds students completing an associate degree or a bachelor's degree .
 Applicants submit transcripts, proof of military service, and financial documents indicating need.
 Amount: Varies

 Resources for Active Military and Veterans